Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Power functions and the Bellman function of Nazarov and Treil

 The following estimates are also straightforward.

 \begin{prop} For $(\zeta,\eta)\in\R^2\times\R^2$ we have $ 0\leqslant Q(\zeta,\eta)\leqslant (1+\delta)\left(|\zeta|^p+|\eta|^q\right) $ and

 \end{prop}

-Recall the notation from \eqref{eq: H^(A,B)_Phi}.
+Recall the notation from \eqref{eq: tetastevka}.
 We would like to estimate $H_ Q^{(A,B)}[v;\omega]$ from below.
-Since in this chapter we do not integrate, we can think of $A,B$ simply as accretive matrices, not matrix {\it functions} as before.
-The desired estimate is formulated below and will be proven in Section~\ref{l: elementary bis}.
+Since in this chapter we do not integrate, we can think of $A,B$ simply as {\it constant} accretive matrices.
+The desired estimate is formulated below and will be proven in Section~\ref{l: pejda}.
+It was instrumental for our proof of the bilinear embedding (Section \ref{s: sonno}) and, on the other hand, it strengthened our belief in $\Delta_p(A)$ and \eqref{eq: aferim jano}; see Remark \ref{r: tovar grlo stima} for explanation.